 Thailand is unfortunately known for its severe internet censorship.
 Back in 2010, estimates were than more than 110,000 websites were blocked in the country, and this number has only grown over time.
 Prior to the 2006 coup, most censorship was of pornographic sites, but since the coup internet censorship has been active in blocking news sites, political blogs, and even social media sites that are critical of the country’s leaders.

 Indeed, the independent advocacy group Freedom House rated internet freedom as “not free” in Thailand in 2017 for the fourth year running.
 After the death of King Rama IX in October 2016, censorship increased and freedom decreased, with new laws introduced which brought in repressive measures under a state of emergency.
-Citizens have been sent to prison for ten years or more for private chat messages in which they criticised the royal family.
+Citizens have been sent to prison for ten years or more for simply sharing news that criticised the royal family.

 If you live in or are travelling to Thailand and you want to use this internet, it’s important to protect yourself.
 Using a VPN can both keep your communications and internet use private from the government, and allow you to access blocked websites so you can use the internet freely.
 In this article, we’ll show you how a VPN can keep you safe and let you access any site, then we’ll share our recommendations for the best VPNs for Thailand.